zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/cloud_connector/decisions/004_self_contained_tokens.md

 We have completed a POC in [issue #499556](https://gitlab.com/gitlab-org/gitlab/-/issues/499556).
 If there is consensus on moving forward with this, we will start working on implementation.

+### Backwards compatibility with OIDC-D

+For the time being, we will continue to support OIDC-D for Cloud Connector integrations that currently rely on it.

+Our plan is to implement SC-JWTs in the Python module of [gitlab-cloud-connector](https://gitlab.com/gitlab-org/cloud-connector/gitlab-cloud-connector) first.
+This will immediately benefit our two AI backends: The AI gateway and the Duo Workflow service.
+We will then decide on a case by case basis if we will bring support to our Golang systems or continue to support OIDC-D for these.

+We will assume that if the `x5c` claim is missing in a token, then OIDC-D is necessary and perform a key fetch as we do today.

+Eventually, we plan to phase out OIDC-D entirely.